RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 Errors
 ======

-Phase 1 of the competition had serious time zone issues.
+Phase 1 of the competition had time zone issues.
 Until 4 October, the scheduling problem was in Melbourne time (UTC+10 or UTC+11) and the AEMO prices were in NEM time (UTC+10), while the ECMWF data was in UTC.

 The result was that the activity scheduling was taking place in the middle of the night in Melbourne instead of 9am-5pm Melbourne time, typically 8pm-4am in Oct 2020 (UTC+11).